The Churches of Britain and Ireland

 Newland, Hull - see Hull.

 North Cave, All Saints.
-SE 896 327. © Tim Pickles.
-Interior view.
-Another interior view.
-Both © James Murray.
+SE 8968 3273. © Tim Pickles.
+Two interior views - 1, 2, both © James Murray.
 The porch was renovated in the late 2000's, another view, and a new door installed.
 All © James Murray (2010).
 Another view, © Mike Berrell (2015).
-Methodist Church on Westgate, originally Primitive Methodist (1870).
+Link.
+Grade I listed.
+The Methodist Church on Westgate, originally Primitive Methodist (1870).
+This source advises that it had a predecessor of 1819.
 Interior view.
-SE 892 323.
+SE 8924 3233.
 Both © James Murray.
 Another view, © Mike Berrell (2015), who advises that this church is now closed.
-Former Wesleyan Methodist Centenary Chapel, now derelict. © James Murray.
+The former Wesleyan Methodist Centenary Chapel on Church Street, now derelict.
+SE 8926 3250. © James Murray.
+A more recent Streetview from 2023 shows the now-converted chapel, and its date-stone for 1839.

 Orchard Park, Hull - see Hull.

 Ottringham, St. Wilfrid (St. Wilfred in some sources).
-TA 268 244. © Bill Henderson.
+TA 2678 2443. © Bill Henderson.
 Another view, © Martin Richter (2011).
 Another view, three interiors - 1, 2, 3, the chancel and the font, all © David Regan (2016).
+Link.
 Grade I listed.
 The former Wesleyan Methodist Chapel (1856), on Chapel Lane.
 The date-stone also mentions an enlargement in 1902.
 Closure date is uncertain, but it seems to have been active in 2010 (link).
 Two additional views - 1, 2.
 Howard advises that this wasn't the first Wesleyan Chapel in the village, as the 1851 Religious Census mentions an earlier one of 1815.
 This source says that the earlier building was used as a school after the later chapel was built.
 It's likely that this was the Sunday School which stood opposite the 1856 chapel, but it has been demolished.
-TA 269 244.
+TA 2691 2438.
 All © Howard Richter (2015).
 Estate Agents' notice - it was for sale in 2015, with permission for a residential conversion.

 Rise, All Saints. © James Murray.